 The more specific you can get about costs – and the more detail you go into about the financial hurdles you expect to face – the more realistic your budget will be.
 That’s good, though – it’ll make you more likely to stick to it!

 Oh, boy – this is the fun part!
 You’ve already researched and budgeted for your project.
 But how do you go about actually designing a product to sell online?

 Well, this is up to you – and it’ll depend on what type of product you’re designing.
+Wood projects would need a different design process to handmade soaps, for example.
 You might choose to go ahead and do it yourself: creating sketches and specifications, and working towards ever more detailed blueprints.

 Alternatively, you could outsource this to a third-party industrial design company.
 To find one, we suggest starting with Cad Crowd.
 It’s a marketplace for 3D modeling and rendering, where you can connect with freelancers to design and develop your products.